zigtur/Ethernaut-Solutions/README.md

 ## Shop
 Here the vulnerable contract calls the Buyer 2 times.
 It is simple.
 For first call, the price() function returned value will be 100, the second time it will be < 100.

+## Dex
+TODO

+## Dex Two
+Looking at the swap function, we can see that the function does not verify that `from` is token1 or token2.
+So, we can create our own ERC20 Token to manipulate the Dex.